swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 #### Create a `.gitignore` file

-Create a `.gitignore` file to exclude data, models and Python environment to improve repository size and clone time.
+Create a `.gitignore` file to exclude data, models, and Python environment to improve repository size and clone time.
 The data and models will be managed by DVC in the next chapters.
-You keep the model's evaluation as it doesn't take much space and you can have a history of the improvements made to your model.
+Keep the model's evaluation as it doesn't take much space and you can have a history of the improvements made to your model.
+Additionally, this will help to ensure that the repository size and clone time remain optimized.

 ```sh
 # Data used to train the models